Aquila and Priscilla: A Biblical Marriage Scott Pauley

 Aquila and Priscilla demonstrate what a married couple should be in a New Testament church.
 We are first introduced to this family during Paul’s ministry in Corinth (Acts 18:1-3).
 It is clear that Aquila was not a pastor.
-Tentmakers by trade, this husband and wife lived for Christ in one of the most worldly cities of the Roman empire.
-As they were faithful to the Lord Jesus, God gave them the opportunity to be a blessing to others.
+Tentmakers by trade, this husband and wife lived for Christ in one of the most worldly cities of the Roman Empire.
+As they were faithful to the Lord Jesus, God allowed them to be a blessing to others.
+(Click HERE to read Scott’s book, New Testament Marriage: Lessons from Aquila and Priscilla.)

 God used this couple to encourage a young preacher named Apollos (Acts 18:24-28).
-There can be no doubt that Apollos was a mighty preacher; yet much of his effectiveness can be attributed to the influence of Aquila and Priscilla.
-We are told “they took him unto them, and expounded unto him the way of God more perfectly”.
+Apollos was a mighty preacher; yet we can attribute much of his effectiveness to the influence of Aquila and Priscilla.
+We are told, “they took him unto them, and expounded unto him the way of God more perfectly.”
 Imagine the good that could be accomplished for the cause of Christ if every Christian couple felt the responsibility to help a young preacher.
 Most believers will never have the eloquence or education of an Apollos, but they could encourage the man of God.
 When we minister to the preacher, we share in the fruit of those to whom he ministers.

-Paul gave repeated testimony to the influence of this couple in his own life and ministry.
-In Romans 16:3-4 we read, “Greet Priscilla and Aquila my helpers in Christ Jesus: who have for my life laid down their own necks: unto whom not only I give thanks, but also all the churches of the Gentiles.”
+Paul repeatedly testified to the influence of this couple in his own life and ministry.
+In Romans 16:3-4, we read, “Greet Priscilla and Aquila my helpers in Christ Jesus: who have for my life laid down their own necks: unto whom not only I give thanks, but also all the churches of the Gentiles.”
 By encouraging the apostle Paul, they helped all of the churches where he ministered.
 The story of Aquila and Priscilla is the story of influence, influence given to God and used for His glory.

 The very next verse in Romans 16 says, “Likewise greet the church that is in their house.”
-In 1 Corinthians 16:19 Paul writes, “Aquila and Priscilla salute you much in the Lord, with the church that is in their house.”
+In 1 Corinthians 16:19, Paul writes, “Aquila and Priscilla salute you much in the Lord, with the church that is in their house.”
 Not only had they encouraged the man of God, but they were also encouraging the people of God.
-Because of intense persecution, local churches were forced to meet privately in homes.
+Intense persecution forced local churches to meet privately in homes.
 This is the record of a couple that had the work of God so deeply in their hearts that believers actually assembled in their house.
 If they had children, this must have made a lasting impression on those young people.
-One couple can be used to influence not only their own family but others in the family of God.
+One couple can influence not only their own family but also others in the family of God.

 What is the difference?
 Ananias and Sapphira lived only for themselves.
 Aquila and Priscilla lived to serve God and encourage others.
 The way of Ananias and Sapphira is the way of death.
 The way of Aquila and Priscilla is the way of life – a life invested in eternity.